helenpeng04/helenpeng04.github.io/bookshelf.md

 ---

-### ????
-Comic Books & Graphic Novels
+### Comic Books & Graphic Novels

-I???m basically just a huge **X-Men** fan.
-I???ve read most of the main storylines from the 1960s to the 1990s online.
+I'm basically just a huge **X-Men** fan.
+I've read most of the main storylines from the 1960s to the 1990s online.
 What makes X-Men different from other superhero comics for me is the deeper stuff ??? the whole **mutant vs. human** conflict.
 It hits hard with themes like identity, exclusion, and resistance.
 Plus, the Magneto vs. Xavier dynamic?
-It???s often seen as a metaphor for Malcolm X vs. Martin Luther King Jr., and that???s always stuck with me.
+It's often seen as a metaphor for Malcolm X vs. Martin Luther King Jr., and that's always stuck with me.

 ---